O’Melveny Worldwide

 • Represented medical testing company Myriad Genetics in a successful challenge to a revised California Department of Public Health policy that limited consumer choices for prenatal screenings.

-• Successfully defended a Wall Street Bank in an arbitration before the Financial Industry Regulatory Authority (FINRA) against claims alleging insufficient disclosures about a $60 million foreign exchange investment, unauthorized trading, and negligent supervision of a financial advisor.
+• Successfully defended a Wall Street Bank in an arbitration before the Financial Industry Regulatory Authority (FINRA) against claims alleging insufficient disclosures about a US$60 million foreign exchange investment, unauthorized trading, and negligent supervision of a financial advisor.

 • Secured a multi-million dollar victory with punitive damages for client Contessa Premium Foods when a jury found defendant Thai Union International—along with several of its subsidiaries and two employees—had schemed to compete unfairly with Contessa in the sale of frozen shrimp and other seafood in the US.